godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 Responding to connections or disconnections is possible by connecting to ``MultiplayerAPI``'s signals:

-- ``peer_connected(id: int)`` This signal is emitted with the newly connected peer's ID on each other peer, and on the new peer multiple times, once with each other peer's ID.
+- ``peer_connected(id: int)`` This signal is emitted on all existing peers with `id` corresponding to the ID of the newly connected peer.
+  It is also emitted on the new peer once for every existing peer, each time with `id` corresponding to that existing peer's ID.
-- ``peer_disconnected(id: int)`` This signal is emitted on every remaining peer when one disconnects.
+- ``peer_disconnected(id: int)`` This signal is emitted on every remaining peer when one disconnects, with `id` corresponding to the ID of the disconnected peer.

 The rest are only emitted on clients: